 These customers, situated beyond the high-touch segment, necessitate what we've termed “hypercare” – a level of service that caters to their intricate needs and demands.

-To address this, we’re introducing the Plus plan, a premium service tier that, while paid, delivers significant value through additional technical resources, educational benefits, including access to classroom training, and more.
+To address this, we’re introducing the Premium plan, an exclusive service tier that, while paid, delivers significant value through additional technical resources, educational benefits, including access to classroom training, and more.

 This plan is designed for customers facing unique challenges or undergoing critical transitions, such as expanding into new markets.
 The additional cost is justified by the tailored support and resources it provides, enabling these customers to effectively navigate complex projects and achieve their strategic objectives.